Beverley Blackman MA (Psych), ADIP, UKCP & BACP reg

 Other areas of counselling I deal with

-I also offer psychotherapeutic support for those going through divorces or other family law-based court cases.
+I also offer psychotherapeutic support for those going through family break-ups, divorces or other family law-based court cases, and I have connections with excellent lawyers, and divorce and mediation services.

 I work with difficulties in all kinds of relationships, including those with partners, family, friends, work colleagues, extended family or adopted/foster families, relationships at school/higher education etc.

-I also offer short-term coaching-style sessions which can be specifically focused on difficulties or changes at work.
+I also offer short-term coaching-style sessions which can be specifically focused on difficulties or changes at work, college or school.

 - Cognitive and behavioural therapies